MicrosoftEdge/MSEdgeExplainers/ShareContacts/explainer.md

 ## Open Questions

-* Should we align the content of the contcts with the information provided in the Contact Picker API?
+* Should we align the content of the contacts with the information provided in the Contact Picker API?

 ## Acknowledgements